Judge tells drug-dealing mum she should have changed 'two daughters ago'

 She told a pre-sentence report writer that she started smoking methamphetamine socially but started selling the drug to feed her habit.

-She told the report writer she had past relationships with patched Mongrel Mob members and the father of her most recent baby was a gang member who was also now in custody.
+She told the report writer she had past relationships with patched Mongrel Mob members and the father of her latest baby was a gang member who was also now in custody.

 Judge Paul said Stephens had a good upbringing but went off the rails at secondary school when she started smoking cannabis - resulting in her being removed from two schools.
 She then graduated to methamphetamine and got involved with Mongrel Mob members.